matrss/smtp2paperless/README.md

 since I would either have to self-host that or be fine with a third-party receiving all of my physical mail and other scans on top of my normal email.
 That seemed a bit unnecessary.
-So I built a simple "SMTP to Paperless API" proxy instead.
+So I built a simple "SMTP to Paperless API" bridge instead.

 ## How?